Frequently Asked Questions

 Especially in the movements Mount Carmel has been a part of, there has been a recognition in the church of lack of leadership development, especially in the younger generations.
 In the last couple of decades, we have watched various organizations – such as the Lutheran Bible Institute, Youth Encounter, and Lutheran Renewal – close their doors with finality.
 We have watched colleges of the church change their mission, values, and goals.
 Especially, in the last 50 years, there have been massive distractions and fixations on a few issues.
 These issues have taken our eye off the ball.

-Mount Carmel is part of Christ’s redemptive plan and the leaders that will serve faithfully. holding forth the Word of God will come from places like Mount Carmel.
+Mount Carmel is part of Christ’s redemptive plan and the leaders that will serve faithfully.
+Holding forth the Word of God will come from places like Mount Carmel.
 Recognizing this important role and legacy, Mount Carmel is creating a college campus honoring and upholding “Jesus Only.”

 What is Christ College?